yoanbernabeu/GoJelastic/docs/documentation/GoJelastic_getRules.md

-## GoJelastic getContainerEnvVars
+## GoJelastic getRules

-Gets env vars of container
+Provides information about firewall rules for the environment

 ### Synopsis

-Gets env vars of container
+Provides information about firewall rules for the environment

 ```
-GoJelastic getContainerEnvVars [flags]
+GoJelastic getRules [flags]
 ```

 ### Options

 ```
       --appid string   An appid is required
-  -h, --help            help for getContainerEnvVars
+  -h, --help           help for getRules
-      --nodeid string   An nodeid is required
 ```

 ### Options inherited from parent commands